godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`float<class_float>` **log** **(** :ref:`float<class_float>` x **)**

-Natural logarithm.
-The amount of time needed to reach a certain level of continuous growth.
+Returns the natural logarithm of ``x``.
+This is the amount of time needed to reach a certain level of continuous growth.

 \ **Note:** This is not the same as the "log" function on most calculators, which uses a base 10 logarithm.